vijayks040/messageServer/README.md

  - This App is also having the code to interact with DB for all the Message Operations
  - Using dependancy management **dep**

- ### NOTE: This App has been hosted in AWS ec2 instance
+ ### NOTE: This App has been hosted in AWS ec2 instance with url ec2-100-27-2-88.compute-1.amazonaws.com

 License
 ----